jgranserver/JgransEconomySystem/README.md

 # JgransEconomySystem

-JgransEconomySystem is a plugin for Terraria that provides an economy system for your server.
+JgransEconomySystem is a plugin for TShock Terraria Server that provides an economy system for your server.

 ## Features